|site search by freefind|

 We have seen that Jesus is Saviour, but Jesus is Lord, too.
 In fact if Jesus is not Lord neither will He be Saviour.
 The two go together.
 True Christianity is not a smorgasbord, it is a full meal deal.
-You take it all or nothing.
+You take it all or you have nothing.
 If you have no intention of going all the way, don't get started.

 "And anyone who does not carry his cross and follow me cannot be my disciple.
 Suppose one of you wants to build a tower.
 Will he not first sit down and estimate the cost to see if he has enough money to complete it?
 For if he lays the foundation and is not able to finish it, everyone who sees it will ridicule him, saying, 'This fellow began to build and was not able to finish.'
 Or suppose a king is about to go to war against another king.
 Will he not first sit down and consider whether he is able with ten thousand men to oppose the one coming against him with twenty thousand?
 If he is not able, he will send a delegation while the other is still a long way off and will ask for terms of peace.
 In the same way, any of you who does not give up everything he has cannot be my disciple."
 Luke 14:27-33

 Jesus is Lord is the primary confession of the Christian church.
 Countless people have been martyred over the last 2,000 years for refusing to compromise this confession.
 It is the declaration that Jesus is Lord which brought the early church into conflict with the mighty Roman Empire.
 The Roman Empire declared that Caesar is Lord and required all the people in their empire to acknowledge it at least in a nominal way.
 Christians refused.
 They saw it as a fundamental conflict: Caesar as Lord and Christ as Lord.
 As citizens of the Kingdom of God first, they would not deny Christ.
 Today the Roman Empire is no more, but the Kingdom of God continues to expand.
-The same destiny awaits any nation which tries to replace the cry, "Jesus Is Lord."
+The same destiny awaits any nation which tries to replace the cry, "Jesus Is Lord" with false priorities of their own.

 The same choice is offered to Christians today in various guises.
 The State - whether it be American, Canadian, or whoever - often declares that it is Lord wanting to control life from beginning to end.
 Christians, in a false patriotism, may many times bow it.
 Those who do so deny Jesus for there can only be one true Lord in the universe.